 The ARTM for the 10-year, 9% annual coupon bond trading at $938.55 is 0.0992:

-In this example, the simple annualized rate is obtained by determining the periodic rate on a bond paying coupons semiannually and then multiplying by two.
-Because Treasury bonds and many corporate bonds pay coupons semiannually, the rate obtained by multiplying the semiannual periodic rate by two is called the bond-equivalent yield.
+In this example, the simple annualized rate is obtained by determining the periodic rate on a bond paying coupons semiannually and then multiplying by 2.
+Because Treasury bonds and many corporate bonds pay coupons semiannually, the rate obtained by multiplying the semiannual periodic rate by 2 is called the bond-equivalent yield.
 Bonds with different payment frequencies often have their rates expressed in terms of their bond-equivalent yields so that their rates can be compared to each other on a common basis.
 This bond-equivalent yield, though, does not take into account the reinvestment of the bond's cash flows during the year.
 Therefore, it underestimates the actual rate of return earned.
-Thus, an investor earning 5% semiannually would have $1.05 after six months from a $1 investment that she can reinvest for the next six months.
-If she reinvests at 5%, then her annual rate would be 10.25% [= (1.05)(1.05) - 1 = (1.05)2 - 1], not 10%.
+Thus, an investor earning 5% semiannually would have $1.05 after 6 months from a $1 investment that they can reinvest for the next 6 months.
+If they reinvest at 5%, then their annual rate would be 10.25% [= (1.05)(1.05) - 1 = (1.05)2 - 1], not 10%.
 As noted earlier, the 10.25% annual rate, which takes into account compounding, is known as the effective rate.

 Get investment analysis to help you invest in bonds.